aanxniee/aanxniee/README.md

 ## Nice to meet you , I'm Annie (she/her)👋🏻

-I'm a 17 year old freshman with a keen interest in design, development, and product management.
-I am currenty studying Systems Design Engineering at the University of Waterloo.
-I am exploring Winter 2023 internship opportunities.
-Please feel free to reach out!
+I'm a 18 year old freshman with a keen interest in design, development, and product management.
+I am currenty studying Systems Design Engineering at the University of Waterloo!

+   → I'm currently a Software Developer @ Home Trust Company in Toronto, ON! 🏠

-   → I'm currently a Fullstack Developer at UW Product Management, Director at UW Women in Engineering, and Organizer at UW Tech+
+   → Last term, I was a Fullstack Developer at UW Product Management, Director at UW Women in Engineering, and Organizer at UW Tech+

    → I've previously worked as a Web Developer at EasyMedia and a Project Development Intern at Hatch Coding 🐣